Share price out of sync?

 Remote support software TeamViewer (www.teamviewer.com), held via Permira V, will likely see its contribution to NAV continue to rise, given just how much its model is suited to the work-from-home environment, which is likely to be a long-lasting structural trend.

 TeamViewer offers a software solution that is easy to install and use, which incorporates remote access administration, multi-user web-conferencing, desktop, and file sharing.
 Permira exited 42% of its holding last September, with a Frankfurt-listing that valued the TeamViewer at €5.3bn.
 It was the 2019’s largest European IPO at the time and one of the largest European software IPOs in history.
-We note that as at 24 June 2020, TeamViewer’s shares have increased by more than 50%, since 31 March 2020.
+We note that as at 10 July 2020, TeamViewer’s shares had increased by more than 50%, since 31 March 2020.

 New entrants to the top 10, over the interim period, include Froneri, Colisee, Signature Foods and Benvic: